 A Vote for Marijuana is a Vote for Hemp

-In legislation, marijuana and hemp are often lumped together as one.
-Of course, we know the hemp and marijuana plants differ, but nevertheless, the government still considers them the same.
+In legislation, marijuana and hemp used to be lumped together as one.
+Of course, we know the hemp and marijuana plants differ.
 The good news is with the legalization of marijuana comes the legalization of hemp.
 That means industrial hemp is now legal for cultivation in Michigan.